-The Ocular Implants market will grow at a CAGR of 14.15% from USD 18.163 billion in 2025 to USD 35.208 billion in 2030.
+The Ocular Implants market is forecast to grow at a CAGR of 14.1%, reaching USD 40.1 billion in 2031 from USD 20.7 billion in 2026.

 The ocular implant market is driven by the rising prevalence of eye conditions such as cataracts, glaucoma, scleritis, and age-related macular degeneration (AMD).
 The World Health Organization estimates 2.2 billion people globally have vision impairment, with cataracts and AMD among the leading causes.
 This surge fuels demand for ocular implants, critical for surgical procedures like cataract surgery and glaucoma treatment.
 Advancements in ophthalmic diagnostic technology, including optical coherence tomography (OCT), enhance early detection, increasing the need for intraocular lenses, glaucoma drainage devices, and artificial eye devices.